MARCO KLOKNER

 Liz Gaggini

-Releasing strains in the visceral fascia can be very helpful in enhancing core transmission and organizing the spine, pelvis and shoulder girdle.
+Releasing strains in the visceral fascia can be very helpful in enhancing visceral functions, core transmission and organizing the spine, pelvis and shoulder girdle.

 Visceral work in